-To Qualify for entry to Open Class Competition a score of 6.5 in any one round in Advanced must have been obtained.
-Eligibility to remain in open - a score of 6.5 in any one round in Advanced or Open must have been obtained in 2 years prior to the competition date.

-A vaulter may only enter the Open grade in the year in which they turn 14.
+To qualify for entry to Open Class Competition a score of 6.5 in a full (consisting of both compulsories and freestyle) round or the final score in Advanced must have been obtained.
+To remain eligible in open - a score of 6.5 in any full round consisting of both compulsories and freestyle in Advanced or the final score in Open must have been obtained in 2 years prior to the competition date.
+Equivalent FEI classes count for qualification/eligibility.
+A vaulter may only enter Open class competition from the year they turn 14.